 Since we already cover much of this material elsewhere, this guide doesn't spend too much time teaching you how to use these tools, though we do have a "how to" chapter.
 Instead, we concentrate on a handful of tools -- namely Ruby itself, rbenv, RVM, Gems, Bundler, and Rake -- and talk about how they fit into the world of Ruby development and your computer system.
 The information presented here aims at showing what these tools do, how they do it, how they interact with your computer, and how you can diagnose and even fix problems that arise from their use.

-We don't expect you to thoroughly understand every detail on your first pass through this material.
+We don't expect you to thoroughly master every detail on your first pass through this material.
 The goal here is to help you formulate a mental model of how the pieces fit together; with that mental model, you have a realistic chance at debugging tricky environment issues.
 These are issues that surround the act of programming.
-Most professional programmers spend an inordinate amount of time and effort with these non-coding tasks; you likely will too.
+Most professional programmers spend an inordinate amount of time and effort with these non-coding tasks; you probably will too.
 We want you to learn how to navigate your way through your coding environment with some idea of how everything works.

 This book leans heavily on using the command line and knowing a bit about how your system uses the environment.
 If you need a refresher, take some time to review our Introduction to the Command Line book.